Welcome Letter

 to bring your own to make sure you have your preferred items.

 The Toaster Oven works great for all kinds of cooking – except toast.
 Use the toaster for that.
+Toaster Oven burns toast easily,

-rack on the garage wall (next to the window) if you don’t have enough clothes for a load.
-Once you are done with the washer, please
+flow.
+There is also a drying rack in the garage wall if you don’t have enough clothes for a load.
+Once you are done with the

 Channel for more local information.

 Gas grill needs to be used over protective mat – please do not move so it is against the railing.
-There are grill utensils and a gas
+If you use the grill, please be sure

 Gas Fireplace can be used but be sure to keep little hands away from the glass.
 There is an emergency cut-off in the garage.

 Thermostats are on each level and display the current temperature.
-Push the up or down button once to find the current setting and
+Push the display once to adjust the setting.
+There are ceiling

-adjust the setting.
-There are ceiling fans throughout the house to help with air movement and keep it cool.
+fans throughout the house to help with air movement.

 Fire extinguishers are provided in the kitchen next to the refrigerator and upstairs under the bathroom sink.
 In case of fire, call 9-1-